-A framework for communications based upon OAI protocols has been implemented by the ADS.
-This includes interoperability with a number of European partners.
+A framework of endpoints and metadata services has been implemented by the ADS.
+Comment end This includes interoperability with a number of European partners.
 The ADS is actively involved in the adoption of a service oriented approach to data aggregation and cross-searching.